imagej/imagej.github.io/_pages/scripting/jruby.md

 x_coordinates, y_coordinates = get_selection_coordinates
 ```

 A note for the interested programmer: About 15% of the macro functions have be done so far, and if anyone wanted to help out with doing the rest, that would be excellent!
-The source code {% include github repo='fiji' path='plugins/JRuby/imagej.rb' label='can be found here' %}.
+The source code {% include github repo='fiji' branch='master' path='plugins/JRuby/imagej.rb' label='can be found here' %}.

 ## Example: Generating Red/Cyan Anaglyphs